Everything here from data bases on art on film to international film festivals and symposiums.

 The Montreal International Festival of Films on Art (FIFA)

 Exhibition on Film

 This is a series filmed for cinema at the world’s biggest art exhibitions and on location and the brainchild of the award-winning arts documentary filmmaker Phil Grabsky, who also directed many of the films.
 Meticulously researched including interviews with art historians and experts, new research findings as well as insights into the life and works of individual artists, great care and attention is also paid to minutely studying the individual paintings.
-Here is a list of the films so far almost all of which have gone virtually straight to DVD after their release:
+For a list of the films so far almost all of which have gone virtually straight to DVD after their release see:

 Ich und Kaminski (2015 Germany Wolfgang Becker) Based on the novel of the same title by Daniel Kehlmann, Me and Kaminiski tells the story of how the unsuccessful journalist Sebastian Zöllner tries to make the big breakthrough by writing a biography of the painter Manuel Kaminski, no longer in the public eye and possibly senile yet many years ago the talk of the art world at least for a while, fostered by Picasso and Matisse then famous for both a Pop Art exhibition and the fact that he is blind: He always signed his paintings “Painted by a blind man.“ The real painter behind the fictional Kaminski is Manfred Gruber, who completed 350 paintings and drawings for the film some of which have since been exhibited see